Nigeria: Cross River to Vaccinate 900,000 Children Against Poliomyelitis

 "We are targeting about 900, 000 children in Cross River and with the response we have gotten so far, I am sure we will exceed the target," she said.

-Also, the Commissioner for Health, Dr Betta Edu, said it was essential for people to ensure that eligible children within communities are adequately vaccinated
+The Commissioner for Health in Cross River, Betta Edu, said it was essential for people to ensure that eligible children within communities are adequately vaccinated

-"We must ensure that our communities are rid of the virus because as long as wild poliovirus is still in circulation in neighboring states, Cross River remains at risk," she said.
+"We must ensure that our communities are rid of the virus because as long as wild poliovirus is still in circulation in neighbouring states, Cross River remains at risk," she said.

-Edu said that during the exercise, vaccination teams would visit residential homes, schools, churches, mosques, gated estates and all public places where eligible children will be vaccinated.
+Mrs Edu said vaccination teams would visit residential homes, schools, churches, mosques, gated estates and all public places where eligible children would be vaccinated.